leebock/state-choropleth-map/README.md

 # state-choropleth-map
-application files used to present thematically shaded us state map (esri leaflet)

-This repo contains the application files used to present a <a href="https://storymaps.esri.com/stories/2020/" target="_blank">U.S. map thematically shaded by state</a>.
+This repo contains the application files used to present a <a href="https://storymaps.esri.com/stories/2020/stupid-maps/" target="_blank">U.S. map thematically shaded by state</a> using Esri Leaflet.

 ## Deployment